Usss1122/Startup_Profit_Prediction/README.md.txt

 Startup Profit Prediction – EDA & Linear Regression
 Project Overview
-This project analyzes a dataset of 50 startups to identify factors affecting **profitability**.
-We perform **Exploratory Data Analysis (EDA)** and build a **Linear Regression model** to predict startup success based on investment and location.
+This project analyzes a dataset of 50 startups to identify factors affecting profitability.
+We perform Exploratory Data Analysis (EDA) and build a Linear Regression model to predict startup success based on investment and location.
 Techniques Used
 - EDA (Data Cleaning, Visualization, Feature Selection)
 - Multiple Linear Regression for profit prediction